 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, enterprise functionality, and pricing transparency between Archbee and Confluence.
+A comprehensive feature-by-feature comparison of Archbee and Confluence across documentation capabilities, AI features, collaboration, security, and enterprise readiness.

 | Feature |